These rights include:

 For example, directory information includes the following and may be released without the student’s consent:

 You have the right to withhold the release of directory information.
-To do so, you must notify the Office of the Registrar in writing.
+To do so, you must notify the Office of the Registrar by filling out the Opt-Out Form.
 The University receives many inquiries for directory information from a variety of sources outside the institution, including friends, parents, relatives, prospective employers, the news media and honor societies.
 Having a No Release on your record will preclude release of such information, even to these people.

 A No Release applies to all elements of directory information on your record.
 Life University does not apply a No Release differentially to the various directory information data elements.

 More details about your rights and any University policies related to FERPA are available in the Academic Catalog, the Academic Quarterly and the Student Handbook.
 Questions concerning FERPA should be referred to the Office of the Registrar.

 Possible Federal and State Data Collection and Use

 As of January 3, 2012, the U.S. Department of Education’s FERPA regulations expand the circumstances under which your education records and personally identifiable information (PII) contained in such records – including your Social Security Number, grades or other private information – may be accessed without your consent.